The Siren Song of LLMs: How Users Perceive and Respond to Dark Patterns in Large Language Models: LLM dark patterns : Definition and Categories

 \textbf{Refinement Through Incident Coding.} To stress-test and iteratively refine the preliminary subcategories, we coded 482 incidents labeled ``LLM'' or ``chatbot'' from the Artificial Intelligence Incident Database (AIID)~\cite{AIID} and the AI, Algorithmic, and Automation Incidents and Controversies database (AIAAIC)~\cite{AIAAIC}.
 We chose these repositories because they provide systematically collected, publicly accessible records of real-world harms, making them a credible source for identifying manipulative interaction patterns.
 Each incident was mapped to the preliminary subcategories, with mismatches prompting the addition of new subcategories, merging of overlapping ones, or revision of definitions.
 This iterative process, conducted by multiple researchers with discrepancies resolved through discussion, led to the addition of subcategories that were absent in the initial set but recurred in the data, including \textit{Simulated Emotional \& Sexual Intimacy}, \textit{Ideological Steering}, \textit{Unprompted Intimacy Probing}, \textit{Behavioral Profiling via Dialogue}, \textit{Simulated Authority}, and \textit{Opaque Training Data Sources}.
+For example, news reports about commercial ``digital companions'' that role play romance or sex with users, including minors, consistently fell outside simple flattery \cite{aiid1040MetaCompanions} and motivated the separate category of \textit{Simulated Emotional \& Sexual Intimacy}.
+Incidents in which chatbots were used to boost specific political actors or to frame elections in a one sided way without stating an agenda \cite{aiaaicGrokMisinformation,aiaaicElectionInfoThirtyPercent} were grouped as \textit{Ideological Steering}.
+Posts that described assistants suddenly shifting into personal questions (for instance asking ``can I ask you a question'' and then probing about names, relationships, or mental health \cite{redditBotAsks}) were coded as \textit{Unprompted Intimacy Probing}.
+Regulatory investigations and lawsuits about large scale reuse of voice recordings or platform data to train or personalize models \cite{aiaaicChatGPTVoiceImitation} were coded as \textit{Behavioral Profiling via Dialogue}.
+Cases where chatbots presented themselves as licensed therapists, tax advisors, or government officials and then gave concrete guidance \cite{aiaaicInstagramTherapyBots, aiaaicTurboTaxHRBlock} supported the \textit{Simulated Authority} subcategory.
+Reports describing the use of copyrighted or proprietary text collections in model training, and concerns that users could not verify which sources were included \cite{aiaaicFilmScriptTraining, aiaaicNYTimesCopyright}, motivated the \textit{Opaque Training Data Sources} subcategory.
+In team discussion we treated a behavior as a distinct subcategory only when multiple incidents from different sources displayed the same interaction structure and when the group agreed that it was not adequately captured by the preliminary list.

 Throughout coding, we also maintained a list that mapped concrete incidents to subcategories for our scenario-based user study.
 While not exhaustive, this list anchored the study scenarios in real-world cases.